STR: Secure Computation on Additive Shares Using the Share-Transform-Reveal Strategy: A case Study: convolutional neural network

-Convolutional Neural Network (CNN) is a sequence of layers that compute and transform the input into output.
-In general, a CNN model is composed of Fully Connected layer (FC), Convolutional layer (Conv), Activation Layer (AL), and Pooling layer (Pool).
-For simplicity, similar to previous works, we here only describe the inference process of CNN with known parameters (i.e., weights and biases).
-To be consistent with previous works, this subsection uses the $(2,2)$-threshold model.
+Convolutional Neural Network (CNN) includes a sequence of layers that compute and transform the input into the output.
+In general, a CNN model is composed of the Convolutional layer (Conv), Activation Layer (AL), Pooling layer (Pool), and Fully Connected layer (FC).
+Similar to previous works, we here only describe the inference process of CNN with known parameters (i.e., weights and biases).

-For FC and Conv layers, as the parameters are known, the inference process only involves linear computations.
-Thus, when the inputs are split to ASS format $share$ and stored in two servers, the secure inference process is just the same as that in plaintext state.

-For AL, briefly speaking, there are two kinds of mainstream activation functions that are widely used: the first one involves comparison, e.g., $ReLU$ function; the second one involves non-linear functions and division operation, e.g., $sigmoid$ function.
-In this case, when the servers try to compute AL with input in ASS format, they can simply use the protocols designed above and get the ASS format results.
-Due to parallelization, the interaction rounds consumed is irrelevant to the size of the input.

-The Pooling layer tries to compress the numbers in the fixed-size block to a number, the mean-pooling and max-pooling are two widely used schemes.
-As the size of the block is a hyper-parameter known to both servers, the mean-pooling is only involved with linear calculations.
+For FC and Conv layers, the inference process only involves linear computations since the parameters are known.
+Thus, when the inputs are split to additive \textit{shares} and stored in two servers, the secure inference process is just the same as that in plaintext state.
+For AL, there are two kinds of mainstream activation functions: the first one involves comparison, e.g., $ReLU$ function, and the other involves non-linear functions and division operation, e.g., $sigmoid$ function.
+All of the operations can be losslessly supported by our protocol.
+With parallelization, the interaction rounds are irrelevant to the size of the input.
+The Pooling layer tries to compress the numbers in the fixed-size block to a number.
+Mean-pooling and max-pooling are two widely used schemes.
+As the size of the block is a hyper-parameter known to both servers, the mean-pooling only involves linear calculations.
 For max-pooling, the servers try to find the maximum number in the block.
 To get the maximum value, the servers can compare each pair of numbers in the block.
-Since the block utilized is usually small, the actual number of comparisons required is low.
-For instance, only $6$ times of comparison is required for a $2\times{}2$ block.
-Due to parallelization, the interaction rounds required is also irrelevant to the size of the input or the block.
+Since the block utilized is usually small, the actual time of comparisons is low.
+For instance, only $6$ times of comparison is needed in a $2\times{}2$ block.
+Due to parallelization, the interaction rounds required are also irrelevant to the input and block size.

+To sum up, all the common operations of the CNN model can be supported by our protocols directly.
+A framework of such applications is illustrated in Fig. \ref{fig:CNNInfer}.
+To show the advantage in practice, several common models are utilized to evaluate the efficiency.